This fabulous Roasted Ratatouille Quinoa Salad is loaded with healthy veggies, makes a perfect side for any grilled or roasted entree!

-There are lots of variations of ratatouille in Provence, each family having their own special recipe, so I took the liberty of coming up with yet another (despite having a distinctly German name like Scheuer!), a Roasted Ratatouille Quinoa Salad.
+There are lots of variations of ratatouille in Provence, each family having their own unique recipe, so I took the liberty of coming up with yet another, a Roasted Ratatouille Quinoa Salad.

 I have to admit though, I wasn't super crazy about quinoa till I learned to cook it properly.
-It always seemed kind of soggy and heavy to me so I was excited when I discovered a few simple steps that make all the difference in the world.
+It always seemed kind of soggy and heavy to me, so I was excited when I discovered a few simple steps that make all the difference in the world.
 Now quinoa is a frequent flyer here at The Café.
-In fact, I was so thrilled about the technique, I blogged a step by step tutorial called How to Cook perfect Quinoa.
+In fact, I was so thrilled about the technique, I created a step-by-step tutorial called How to Cook perfect Quinoa.

-Another wonderful thing about quinoa is that it's truly a blank pallet, adapting well to a myriad of flavor combinations.
+Another wonderful thing about quinoa is that it's truly a blank palate, adapting well to a myriad of flavor combinations.
 You can just type "quinoa" in The Café search bar to see lots of examples.
-I even use it in smoothies.
+I've even use it in smoothies.
 It's undetectable but adds a great boost of protein!

-This ratatouille inspired quinoa will be a delicious addition to the repertoire.
+This ratatouille inspired quinoa is a delicious addition to your repertoire.
 When quinoa is combined with the delicious roasted veggies, fresh cherry tomatoes, French herbs, lemon zest and a drizzle of Zoe's Copycat Dressing this is one fabulous salad!

 - 2 teaspoons herbes de Provence